HidekiKawahara/FVN/README.md

 This is also the contents of the structured variable "output."

-## Getting started (Quick start: for acoustic tool)
+## Getting started (Quick start: for acoustic tool.
+Try this.)

 If your PC has access to a mic and a loudspeaker (usually builtin), got 'acousticTestFVN' directory and try the following command.

-    output = tripletMeasurement('L', 0, '~', 1, 'Internal')
+    output = tripletMeasurement('L', 0, '~', 1, 'Internal', 1)

-In two seconds a test signal (sounds like noise) starts and lasts for about 12 seconds.
+In two seconds a test signal (sounds like noise) starts and lasts for about 14 seconds.
 Then, the following figure will be shown.

    ![new test image](sampleTestPC.jpg)